Bioterrorism Through History: From Ancient Biological Warfare to Modern Global Security Threats

 Chemical Warfare and Its Relationship to Bioterrorism

-During World War I, the German chemist Fritz Haber advocated the use of chlorine gas as a battlefield weapon.
-Gas attacks became a defining feature of trench warfare, causing severe injuries and psychological trauma among soldiers.
+The modern military use of chemical warfare is most prominently associated with World War I. German chemist Fritz Haber played a central role in advocating and operationalizing the deployment of chlorine gas as a battlefield weapon.
+Its introduction in 1915 marked a significant escalation in industrialized warfare.
+Gas attacks soon became a defining feature of trench combat, producing severe respiratory injury, long-term disability, and profound psychological trauma among exposed soldiers.

 International Efforts to Prevent Biological and Chemical Weapons